 - In the Whateley Universe, the mage Fey is powerful enough that she routinely generates hobgoblins by accident.
 Her teammates have learned to look out if they hear her say "Oops".
 The first time she had PMS, there were real thunderstorms in the dorm hallways.
 And monsoons.

-- Gwen was a frequent victim of this, before she gets her Anodite powers in Alien Force.
+- Ben 10: Gwen was a frequent victim of this, before she gets her Anodite powers in Alien Force.

 - Happens in Jackie Chan Adventures when Jade, who shouldn't be playing with magic in the first place, casts a spell and something besides the desired result occurs.
 This is done typically by casting the spell incorrectly or misunderstanding the spell altogether.

-- Presto from Dungeons & Dragons.
-It got old pretty fast.
-Usually what happened turned out to be useful in some manner he hadn't expected, such as a garbage can lid shield giving courage to a coward.
+- Dungeons & Dragons: This happens to Presto.
+What usually turned out to be useful in some manner he hadn't expected, such as a garbage can lid shield giving courage to a coward.

-- Orko from He-Man and the Masters of the Universe (1983) is very prone to thid trope.
+- Orko from He-Man and the Masters of the Universe (1983) is very prone to this trope.
 His whole gimmick is that he was actually a great magician from another world who lost his ability to cast spells properly due to losing a certain magical artifact (which was either a medal or a wand depending on which version you watched).
 Because of that he always ends up shooting flowers out of thin air whenever he tries to summon a tornado or something.
 Like Presto above, his shtick got old pretty fast as well.
-Why there isn't a picture of him messing up a spell on top of this page is a mystery.

 - Happens repeatedly through Princess Gwenevere and the Jewel Riders.
 Often to the evil Lady Kale, unable to fully control her Dark Stone (once she even ruined her own castle while trying to blast the Jewel Riders and then made her dragon fall on top of her) as well as the Crown Jewels she captures, ending especially badly (for her) when she manages to steal them all.
 In "The Faery Princess", all of the magic in the Faeryland was working in a different way.